Is Microbial Growth affecting your Quality of Life?

 Mold, fungus and bacteria are dirty words describing microbiological growths that can become big problems if left alone!
-Air conditioning systems are at risk for microbial growth, particularly for a climate like Famously Hot Columbia.
-Carolina Conditions wants you to know about the hazards these pesky bacteria can cause to you and your quality of life.
+Heating and Air conditioning systems are at risk for microbial growth, particularly for a climate like Famously Hot Columbia, SC.

 How does microbial growth happen?

 Microbial growth occurs when an air conditioning system cools and heats and condensation is created and collects in small pools.
 Condensation lines are installed to remove excess water away from the air system, however the small amount of water manages to collect around coils within the unit.
 The standing water is a breeding ground for the microbial growth.
 This is hazardous, as the bacteria can affect your indoor air quality.

 Microbial growth contamination triggers and aggravates respiratory problems including: